 Find our Blue Rider HERE, which includes a checklist of items the venue and promoter will need to replace to eliminate single-use plastics from your space.
 This document can be directly sent alongside your existing contract and technical/hospitality riders to set a new standard of sustainability within the music industry.

 Solutions for the plastic checklist items highlighted in the Blue Rider.

 - Request that the venue does not provide any plastic straws or implements a straw-upon request policy.

 - If you need or prefer to use a straw, request that the venue provide a BlueTOS-approved sustainable straw alternative.
-(Explore the Blue Standard criteria and detailed recommendations in the Blue Guide: Music.)

 - No Single-Use Plastic Cups (including Shot Glasses)